DIPlib/diplib/doc/src/DIPimage/08_customizing.md

 This preference defines one option that will be added to the `options` input argument to `ft` and `ift`.
-Set this to <tt>'symmetric'</tt> to ensure that all subsequent calls to `ft` and `ift` will use the symmetric  normalization, and therefore behave like in versions before *DIPimage 3.0*.
+Set this to <tt>'symmetric'</tt> to ensure that all subsequent calls to `ft` and `ift` will use the symmetric  normalization, and therefore behave like in *DIPimage 2*.

 \subsection sec_dum_customizing_dippref_gamma Gamma